GillesDP/rop-judge/README.md

     1293:	c9                   	leave
     1294:	c3                   	ret
 ```
-Our ROP chain is very simple, as no actual arguments need to be passed.
+Our ROP chain is very simple, as no actual arguments need to be passed to `do_something`.
 For the sake of demonstration, we'll just add additional elements (that are not actually needed) to the stack.
 ```bash
 ./a.out "0x1266|0x2|0x1000"
 ```